South Australian Country Fire Service: Appearance

 Two types of personal protective equipment are currently in use: yellow Nomex (left) for rural firefighting, and "PBI Gold" for structure fires.

 Reflective tabbard worn at an incident.

 The Country Fire Service fire appliances are painted white, rather than red as in many other fire services worldwide.
 This provides greater visibility on road, and in thick smoke.
 The day/night striping down the sides of appliances is either the old silver and red standard, or a newer red and gold chequering.
 Appliances made after 2012 have the newest red and bright yellow chequering.
 The red and bright yellow chequering provides much better visibility, particularly for crews working on roads.
 Some appliances are also trialling battenburg striping with bright chevrons on the rear of the appliances.

 Fire fighters wear yellow protective clothing, with a two-piece set being the standard (Bunker pants, and turn out coat).
-With the introduction of PBI Gold (improved structural fire-fighting clothing), all CFS volunteers who have completed BA training are now seen wearing yellow/brown coloured clothing.
+With the introduction of PBI Gold (improved structural fire-fighting clothing), all structural PPC is brown coloured clothing.
 All turn out coats have "CFS" or "FIRE" on the back in reflective writing.
 More modern jackets also have day/night striping around the sleeves and bottom of the jacket.
 Safety Vests are provided for work on the roads. these have "Fire", "Rescue", or "CFS" on both front and back in reflective writing.

-Fire fighters' helmets are white, (senior fire fighters have a red stripe), with the fire fighters surname on the back of the helmet in red writing on a glow-in-the-dark background.
+Firefighters' helmets are white, (senior firefighters have a red stripe), with the firefighters surname on the back of the helmet in red writing on a glow-in-the-dark background.
 Lieutenants and Captains have yellow helmets (the captain has a red stripe), and Deputy Group Officers and above have red helmets.
 Regional staff have a blue stripe on their helmet.